apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/index.md

 * Add the Swift source files generated from your protos directly to your project.
-* Add this SwiftPM package as dependency of your xcode project:
+* Add this SwiftPM package as dependency of your Xcode project:
   [Apple Docs](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app)